 Food, chemicals, motor vehicles, energy and pharma are the main industrial sectors.
 And today, this strong industrial base and a powerful ICT sector are key elements making Catalonia a driving force in industry 4.0.

 Catalonia has shown its commitment to 3D printing, it is leading the field in connected vehicle testing, in robotics applied to intelligent logistics management systems or in excellence in big data.
 And many companies are firmly committed to Barcelona, the Mobile World Capital to do business and develop technology here.

 Together with industry, trade and tourism are important activities.
 Tourism accounts for 12% of Catalan GDP and has become one of the most notable economic activities.
-With more than 19 million foreign tourists (2018), Catalonia is one of the top European destinations showing 22.2% of the Spanish total tourist accommodation places and 2.5% of the EU.
+In fact, Barcelona and Catalonia are one of the top European destinations and received more than 19 million foreign tourists (2019).

 Foreign trade & investment

 According to data published by the State’s Ministry of Economy and Competiveness, foreign direct investment in Catalonia reached an annual average (2015-2019) of 4,730 million euros.

 Also in 2019 Catalan exports accounted for €73,853 million, 3.1% higher than the previous year and a record figure for the ninth consecutive year.
 Catalan exports account for 25.5% of Spain's total exports.
 Furthermore, there are more than 17,200 regular exporting businesses in Catalonia.�

 Health & Education, pillars of Catalan lifestyle

 Catalonia has one of the most advanced healthcare systems in the world and Barcelona is a byword for innovation in both medical care and technology.
 Over 10,000 overseas patients come for treatment in facilities famous worldwide for their excellence.